Mayors' Institute on City Design

 • Readings and homework (self-paced)

-• 2.5-day closing workshop (in-person, mayors + staff)
+• 2.5-day closing workshop (in-person in mid-April, mayors + staff)

 Eligibility

 MICD Just City Mayoral Fellows are selected based on an open call for expressions of interest in the months before the Fellowship begins.
+The 2025 expression of interest is currently open through November 15, 2024.
 All U.S. mayors are eligible to express interest.
-Each cohort is curated with different themes, commonalities, and city sizes in mind.
+Selected mayors identify two key staff members to take part in the weekly classes and all virtual components of the Fellowship.

 How it Works